 In this paper, I have outlined a theoretical framework, comprised of collated research from information measurement, developments in multi-sensory integration, and psychological proficiencies and motivations, to provide a new approach to learning, characterized by perceptual content.
 My analysis provides a psychologically motivated foundation to integrating a multi-sensory approach to cognitive interactive games.

-My research has afforded Mastermind 3.0 with methodologies and procedures that asses user’s psychological characteristics, abilities, and preferences, to better identify how people interact and make sense of the world.
+My research has afforded MSTRMND with methodologies and procedures that asses user’s psychological characteristics, abilities, and preferences, to better identify how people interact and make sense of the world.
 As previously discussed, identifying more individualized user profiles has been proven to enhance memory and retention by motivating learners on a more personal level.
-That said, in order to develop a more personalized approach to multi-sensory learning, Mastermind 3.0 will need to explore techniques of adaptive processing, based on empirical research.
+That said, in order to develop a more personalized approach to multi-sensory learning, MSTRMND will need to explore techniques of adaptive processing, based on empirical research.

-While Mastermind 3.0 has employed a rich theoretical framework to instruct its design, future empirical studies of user’s psychological proficiencies and incentives, need to be tried.
+While MSTRMND has employed a rich theoretical framework to instruct its design, future empirical studies of user’s psychological proficiencies and incentives, need to be tried.
 For example, I could test the channel capacity of musically trained vs non-musically trained participants.
-Thereby, adopting these results to instruct the design of Mastermind 4.0.
+Thereby, adopting these results to instruct the future design of MSTRMND.

-Not only will players now be fully immersed in their environment, but my aim is to also implement a set of guidelines to the system that allow for as much self-organization, as possible, such as, the aforementioned: practice and “free-play” modes (see SAKI, MEDIATE).
+My aim is to implement a set of guidelines to the system that allow for as much self-organization, as possible, such as, the aforementioned: practice and “free-play” modes (see SAKI, MEDIATE).
 Furthermore, the importance of conversational adaptability between machine and user is necessary to further enhance memory and retention.
-This will be achieved by providing a more personal approach to learning by varying the speed of signals, based on a player’s skillsets.
+This will be achieved by providing a more individualized approach to learning by varying the speed of signals, based on a player’s skillsets.
 Therefore, the system can potentially become an extension of the user’s body, when the complexity of interaction is increased, through repetitious and consistent training challenges.

 - Alternatives: being different options for decision making (Miller 1956)